-Alterations to the building since its construction in 1923 include the removal of a cornice in 1957;3 addition of a metal and plastic illuminated signage in 1966;4 seismic retrofit in 1988;5 and coating of exterior brick cladding with stucco at an unknown date.
-Interior stores were reconfigured frequently as retail tenants changed.6 The Brown Berets occupied space on the first floor along Fourth Street with an entrance corresponding to the middle storefront.
+Alterations to the building since its construction in 1923 include the removal of a cornice in 1957; addition of metal and plastic illuminated signage in 1966; seismic retrofit at an unknown date; and coating of exterior brick cladding with stucco at an unknown date.
+Interior stores were reconfigured frequently as retail tenants changed.
+The Brown Berets occupied space on the first floor along Fourth Street with an entrance corresponding to the middle storefront.
 It is not known when the windows on the second floor were replaced.
-Other than the seismic retrofit, there have been few documented changes to the exterior of the building since the 1960s.
+Since the 1960s, there have been few documented changes to the exterior of the building.
 The condition of the interior is not known.